Do auto insurance quotes affect your credit score?

 Secured with SHA-256 Encryption

-It is common knowledge that credit inquiries can bring down a person’s credit score and keep them from getting the best rates and terms in the near future.
+It is common knowledge that credit inquiries can bring down a person’s credit score and keep them from getting cheaper rates and terms in the near future.
 However, the same is not true for inquiries related to car insurance quotes.

 Although many consumers may be dismayed that their credit score can be pulled by their potential auto insurance company when obtaining a quote, the good news is that this information cannot be accessed by other people, lenders, or other companies.

 Auto insurance companies only do a soft pull when getting your credit report.
 A soft pull, sometimes called a soft inquiry as well, will remain on your credit report, but can only be seen by you.
 A soft pull is also done by companies that provide pre-approvals for credit.
 As opposed to hard pulls which are done anytime you apply for credit such as a new credit card, a mortgage, or a car loan, which stay on your credit report for a length of time and are viewable to other companies.
 Hard pulls can bring your credit score down as it shows you are seeking new lines of credit, whereas soft pulls do not.

 If you believe you are paying too much for auto insurance, it might be time to shop around for auto insurance.
-You can do this without the fear that obtaining multiple insurance quotes will decrease your credit score and all but ruin your chances of getting good interest rates on loans, let alone an affordable car insurance quote.
+You can do this without the fear that obtaining multiple insurance quotes will decrease your credit score, and all but ruin your chances of getting good interest rates on loans, let alone an affordable car insurance quote.
 The easiest way to compare auto insurance is to use an online comparison tool.
 Trying to find an auto policy that won’t tuck you into financial ruin shouldn’t be stressful, which is why it’s nice to see such options available.